 The best structural designs to combat and manage snow loads and ice dams will at some point have snow accumulation.
 When this happens, it is best to focus on selecting the correct snow removal process.
 It may be necessary to remove snow for every 6″ of accumulation to mitigate ice dam creations.
 If the formation of ice dams is not a major consideration, then snow removal at 12″ depth should be okay.
 Every snow removal situation is unique, and ideal snow removal timing may be dependent upon factors such as roof geometry and building design.
 In addition, other factors to be considered are snow density, distribution, accumulation, snow drifting, and sliding.

-Raking of the Roof:
+Raking of the Roof

 Roof Shoveling

-Remove Snow in Narrow Strips:
+Remove Snow in Narrow Strips

 Discover the Snow Load Requirements in Your Area

-It is important to ensure you are using the correct materials for your building with the right load levels by checking the construction codes.
+It is important to ensure that you are using the correct materials for your building with the right load levels by checking the construction codes.